HST means Hypertrophy Specific Training and emerged from research in the field of muscle cell stimulation and the mechanisms of cell hypertrophy.

 HST Training System Concept

 All training system have their own special features.
-In HST, each muscle is trained several times a week with high volume (at least 3 times).
-Muscle failure is completely omitted.
+In HST, each muscle is trained several times a week with high volume (at least 3 times), where muscle failure is completely omitted.

-This makes HST the ideal choice for people who do not have a training partner or just do not want to rely on other people during training.
+This makes HST the ideal choice for people who do not have a regular training partner or who try to avoid being dependent on other people.

 There are two different HST variations: